mullvad/coding-guidelines/README.md

 ## Code review and PR process

 As a remote team, a lot of work is done by individuals without too much interaction.
 It is recommended to discuss solutions and problems early and often.
-And show code before it is done if relevant.
+Show proof of concept code to evaluate if the chosen abstraction seems correct before going through with major refactoring using it.
 Doing so avoids too long-drawn PRs where the entire solution is new to the reviewer when the PR is submitted.
 Mostly relevant for larger changes of course, and changes where which solution to use is not obvious.